Daniela Balslev

 Hand proprioception and its influence on processing visual information

 Limb muscles too have receptors that sense stretch.
 By integrating inflow across receptors it is possible to extract the position of the limb .
-It is very difficult to "silence" this inflow in a working muscle.
-During my PhD, I have developed a safe and painless method for acute proprioceptive deafferentation in healthy people using repetitive transcranial magnetic stimulation over the hand-contralateral somatosensory cortex (Balslev et al., J. Neurosci 2004).
+During my PhD, I have developed a method to silence this inflow in a working muscle in healthy people using repetitive transcranial magnetic stimulation over the hand-contralateral somatosensory cortex (Balslev et al., J. Neurosci 2004).
 I have been using this method to show that during movements, the proprioceptive feedback facilitates the processing of visual hand feedback (Balslev et al., J Vision 2007) .
 The mechanism of this effect is presumably the interaction between proprioception and vision in the allocation of attention in space.
-That is, during movement proprioceptive stimuli draw attention towards the location of the hand facilitating visual perception (Jackson, Miall and Balslev, Exp Brain Res, in press).
-In conclusion, vision and proprioception are not only fused into a single, more robust percept as previously thought but also interact in the allocation of attention in space.
+That is, during movement, proprioceptive stimuli "draw attention" towards the location of the hand facilitating visual perception at that location (Jackson, Miall and Balslev, Exp Brain Res, 2010).
+This research was funded by a PhD scholarship from the Copenhagen University Hospital, Rigshospitalet.

 See the publications page for a list of articles and links, or search PubMed or Google Scholar for Daniela Balslev.